tanwasp/RVIS-library/README.md

 - **Search Functionality**: Quickly search and locate books within the library's inventory.
 - **User Management**: Manage user profiles, including students and staff, and their borrowing history.

+## Getting Started

+A preview of the required format for the book database is provided in the preprocessing.ipnyb file.
+However, as of right now, this app has not been designed for general use and so applying it to your own data may require some effort.

 ## Acknowledgements
 - Rey Valley International School for their collaboration and insights.